Census delays mean some Virginia Democrats will be on the June ballot twice

 The process usually means postponing local primary elections to August to allow time enough for the new maps to be drawn and for voters to be notified, said Chris Piper, the commissioner of the state’s Department of Elections.

 But this year was different.
-The coronavirus pandemic and controversies over the census stirred by the Trump administration — such as whether to count undocumented immigrants — caused delays in the count, which then delayed the population data.
+The coronavirus pandemic and other issues, such as the Trump administration’s effort to stop the count of undocumented immigrants, led to delays in the count, which then held up the population data.

 After census officials announced that the data won’t be available until later in the year, Virginia’s bipartisan redistricting commission concluded that new maps couldn’t be drawn in time for any of this year’s local elections.
 Statewide elections are not affected by redistricting.

-The development prompted the state board of elections to keep House elections on the same June 8 schedule as the statewide elections, which, in turn, affected the Democratic incumbents who had already announced their runs for higher office.
+The development prompted the State Board of Elections to keep House elections on the same June 8 schedule as the statewide elections, which, in turn, affected the Democratic incumbents who had already announced their runs for higher office.

 Now, all of those incumbents except Rasoul — who doesn’t have a primary election challenger — have bounced between campaigns, hoping for a statewide victory that would mean they no longer need their seats, while fending off challengers just in case they do.